harmonbhasin/harmonbhasin/README.md

 - 👋 Hi, I’m @harmonbhasin
-- 👀 Currently studying Computer Science and Economics with a Mathematical Emphasis at UW-Madison
+- 👀 Currently working on a startup
 - 🌱 I’m currently reviewing Python, and learning React Native
 - 💞️ I’m looking to collaborate on research
 - 📫 How to reach me www.harmonbhasin.me